werefkin/oct-python-gui/README.md

 # OCT python GUI for b- and volumetric scanning

-GUI for controlling the OCT system in the frequency domain
+GUI for controlling frequency domain OCT system

-The GUI software is versatile for rapid prototyping - one need to change the signal source (change the GetBufferThread buffer flow) and sample scanning parameters; for demonstration purposes [now] a chirped OCT signal is generated in a loop.
+The GUI software is simple and versatile for rapid prototyping - one need to change the signal source (change the GetBufferThread buffer flow) and sample scanning parameters [search for `xstage` and `ystage` commented example]; for demonstration purposes [now] a chirped OCT signal is generated in a loop.
 The GUI is set up for a stepped approach; but can be modified to continous scan (e.g. with galvo) if the measurement speed is fast enough.
 In this case, modify the user interface ('./uis/design_gui.ui') using QT designer.
 Python acquisition speed, when looped, is pretty slow; if a faster performance is needed implement read-out of the whole B-scan data at once from the signal-source buffer (not in a line to line manner).
 This increases the speed drastically.

 ![OCTControl GUI](octcontrol_screenshot.png)